Near-monochromatic tuneable cryogenic niobium electron field emitter

 Having field emitted electrons with such a narrow energy distribution coming from a nanoscale spatial location raises the question about the ultimate limit in the width of the energy spectrum.
-For instance, in FN field emission at cryogenic temperatures the transverse and longitudinal uncertainties in momentum are $\Delta p_t\approx\Delta p_l$ \cite{peter_w_hawkes_principles_2017}.
-As an estimate, we set the size of the emission region to be the uncertainty in the position $\Delta x\approx r_0=$ \SI{1.3}{nm} and we approximate the uncertainty in the momentum from the total energy distribution of the $\Delta p\approx\sqrt{2m\Delta E}=$ \SI{4.3e-16}{eV s\per nm} from our measured $\Delta E=$ \SI{16}{meV}.
-Then we have $\Delta x\Delta p= 1.7\times\frac{\hbar}{2}$, with the caveat that we used a calculated value of $\Delta x$.
-It reveals that the uncertainty product of our source is already very close, within a factor of two, to the Heisenberg limit.
+For instance, in FN field emission at cryogenic temperatures the transverse and longitudinal uncertainties in momentum are $\sigma _{p\perp}\approx\sigma _{p\parallel}$ \cite{peter_w_hawkes_principles_2017}.
+As an estimate, we set the size of the emission region to be the uncertainty in the position $\sigma _x\approx r_0=$ \SI{1.5}{nm} and we approximate the uncertainty in the momentum from the energy distribution $\sigma_ p\gtrsim\sqrt{2m\Delta E}=$ \SI{4.3e-16}{eV s\per nm} of our measured $\Delta E=$ \SI{16}{meV}.
+Then we have $\sigma_x\sigma_p\approx 1.9\times\frac{\hbar}{2}$, with the caveat that we used a calculated estimate value of $\sigma_x$ and a partial estimate in momentum, excluding $\sigma _{p\perp}$.
+It reveals that the uncertainty product of our source is close to a factor of two from the Heisenberg limit.